Thinking about applying

 This section asks questions about your experience of child sexual abuse and non-sexual abuse, please:

-- write about the institution responsible for bringing you into contact with the person or people who abused you
+- write about the institution responsible for the abuser having contact with you

 - if you were abused in more than one institution, please include each one separately in this application